jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

 (1) Every Visiting Justice has power to hear any complaint relating to any offence against discipline alleged to have been committed by a prisoner, and may examine any person concerning the alleged offence on oath or otherwise at his or her discretion.
 (2) Every hearing and examination must be in the presence and hearing of the prisoner charged with the offence, who is entitled to be heard and to cross-examine any witness.
 (3) If, at any hearing under this section, the Visiting Justice finds the offence proved, he or she may impose 1 or more of the following penalties:
-  (a) forfeiture or postponement of privileges for any period not exceeding 3 months:
+  (a) forfeiture or postponement of all or any privileges for any period not exceeding 3 months:
   (b) forfeiture of earnings for any period not exceeding 3 months:
   (c) confinement in a cell for any period not exceeding 15 days.
+(3A) The Visiting Justice must take into account the prisoner's circumstances before imposing any forfeiture or postponement of privileges under subsection (3)(a).
 (4) If the offence proved is—
   (a) any offence against section 128(1), 129, 130, or 131, the Visiting Justice may, after giving the prisoner an opportunity to provide reasons why the order should not be made, and whether or not he or she imposes a penalty under subsection (3), order that any article or thing used to commit the offence or in respect of which the offence was committed be forfeited to the Crown:
   (b) an offence against section 128(1)(h), the Visiting Justice may, whether or not he or she imposes any penalty under subsection (3), order that a specified amount (not exceeding the lesser of the value of the damage to, or loss of, property involved or $500) be withdrawn or withheld from the earnings payable under section 66 or section 67 and credited to the prisoner: